'I accept that we told a lie,' says counsel, meaning his client.

 When the machine outside Tesco's starts behaving oddly I should just stand by it like Greyfriars Bobby and call the cops.

-But by the time I get back to the cash machine with a Tesco employee in tow, a scruffy man is fiddling with a bit of black
+But I mistakenly go to get help - and when I get back with a Tesco employee in tow, a scruffy man is fiddling with a bit of black

 plastic in the card slot.
-I see his alleged two accomplices close by, like coiled springs, half turned away, poised to fly.
-Between them they have allegedly got my alleged card and an alleged
+His two accomplices are close by, like coiled springs, poised to fly.
+Between them they have got my cash card and the money I was trying to withdraw.

 'What are you doing?'
 I ask Mr Scruffy.
 Over